LindaAPersson/Fantasy_Football/README.md

 - I want to see if my player takes a different career path compared to the last time I played.

 ## Flowchart:
 To design the game, I created a flowchart to get an overview of all the parts I would need to work on.
 This helped me see where I needed to start the process.
-However, during the project, I also added some features, such as 'How to play'.
+However, during the project, I also added some more features, for example 'How to play'.

 FLOWCHART

+## Design:
+To add some more life into the game than just plain text, I have chosen to add a bit of color and ASCII art.
+For the welcome text, I opted for white text on a green background to symbolize how a football field looks.

+The instructions have a blue color to stand out from the rest of the text, making it clear to the user that this text is not part of the game.

+In areas where users are expected to contribute information, I added a green text color.
+I did this to ensure that users easily notice that something different is happening here.

+If users input incorrect characters at these inputs, a red error message will appear.
+This is to prompt users to react immediately when something didn't go as intended.

+When the game is over, it thanks the player for participating, and another ASCII art is displayed along with the question of whether the user wants to play again.
+If the user chooses not to, the game says 'goodbye' on a yellow background.
+This is to make sure users understand that something significant has occurred.